kthompson39/mas_final/README.md

 ## Adjusting Settings

-All settings that can be modified are in `definitions.h`, except for changing the seed.
-That is done at the top of main in `mas.cpp`.
+All settings that can be modified are in `definitions.h`, except for changing the seed and setting the map size.
+Setting the seed is done at the top of main in `mas.cpp`.
+Setting the map size is done in `map.h`.